tefkah/thesis-writing/Chapters/II. Idealizations.md

 #### Quantitative vs qualitative mismatch/contradiction.

 - Quantitative Here I mean Norton's ellipsoid elongating to a cylinder: the mismatch comes from the ellipsoid having a certain volume/surface ratio in all finite stages, but a different one when infinitely long.
 No property is set to zero or infinity, unless you count "cylinderness".
 - Qualitative Some property becomes true or false in the infinite limit which is not false or true in the finite case.
-Most of the actual examples are here: having or not having phase transitions, being 2D or 3D, exhibiting or not exhibiting an effect
+Most of the actual examples are here: having or not having phase transitions, being 2D or 3D, exhibiting or not exhibiting an effect.

-  The reason I doubt this distinction is because I feel like it's a question of framing.
+  The reason I doubt this distinction is that I feel like it's a question of framing.
 A very important question, which I should investigate, but not a distinction of kind per se.

 #### Logical/transcendental contradiction vs a physical/intuitive contradiction.

-The former is exemplified by Streven's infinite population example: the main problem is that for an infinite population it is no longer possible to have countable additivity with a uniform distribution, and so you cannot use the Strong Law of Large Numbers and could not say anything about the probability of genetic drift (might be badly paraphrasing): the method itself is no longer useful, but it's not a direct self-contradiction as the infinite sphere, as an infinite population is a sensible concept.
-The latter is a bit more vague, but here I mean e.g. the thermodynamic limit: it does not work because it stipulates an inifite number of particles.
-However, this is in conflict with the whole idea that the world is made up of molecules.
-BUT not directly so, as [@Shech2013] points out, it is only a real paradox if we stipulate that statistical mechanics in the thermodynamic limit is a true/accurate representaiton of the world, which we need to justify by e.g. (or i.e.?
+Strevens uses the example of the infinite population idealization in evolutionary biology to exemplify the former: the main problem is that for an infinite population it is no longer possible to have countable additivity with a uniform distribution, and so you cannot use the Strong Law of Large Numbers and could not say anything about the probability of genetic drift (might be badly paraphrasing): the method itself is no longer useful, but it's not a direct self-contradiction as the infinite sphere, as an infinite population is a sensible concept.
+The latter is a bit more vague, but here I mean e.g. the thermodynamic limit: it does not work because it stipulates an infinite number of particles.
+However, this is in conflict with the whole idea that the world consists of molecules.
+BUT not directly so, as [@Shech2013] points out, it is only a real paradox if we stipulate that statistical mechanics in the thermodynamic limit is a true/accurate representation of the world, which we need to justify by e.g. (or i.e.?
 I don't know of any others) an indispensability argument.

 This is a distinction based on????

-I doubt this because the former category might refer to the same as "absent" idealizations.
+I doubt this because the former category might refer to the same as “absent” idealizations.

 ## Order of the distinctions

-I think the order is best explained by this beautiful diagram, the whole box being "idealization-space".
+I think the order is best explained by this beautiful diagram, the entire box being “idealization-space”.
 Not included is how this is linked to approximations, nor the distinctions I am unsure about, this is simply to show how the above distinctions work:

 ![](../media/idealization_distinctions.png)